-Dabigatran is used to prevent clots in your blood.
-It reduces your risk of having a stroke and stops new clots in your legs or lungs.
+Dabigatran is used to treat and help prevent clots in your blood.
+It reduces your chance of having a stroke and new clots forming in your legs or lungs.

-Dabigatran can damage the oesophagus (food pipe).
-To avoid this, take it with a large glass of water.
-Swallow the capsule whole - do not crush, chew or open it.
-Sit or stand upright for at least 30 minutes after taking a dose.
+Dabigatran can damage your oesophagus (food pipe).
+To avoid this, swallow the capsule whole with a large glass of water.
+Do not crush, chew or open it.
+Stay upright for at least 30 minutes after taking a dose.

 If the next dose is less than six hours away, skip the missed dose and carry on as normal.
 If there are more than six hours until the next dose, take the missed dose as soon as you remember.
 Do not take two doses at the same time.